gnpy.core

 - Returns:

-This function estimates the power deviation between center frequencies due to previous span and the tilt within each band using the previous and next fiber spans with a weight (default ony uses previous span contribution).
+This function estimates the power deviation between center frequencies due to the previous span and the tilt within each band using the previous and next fiber spans, applying specified weights.

 - Returns: